Elevation Profile of Everest Base Camp Trek

 Flora and Fauna at Various Elevations

-As for the Everest Base Camp Trek elevation points, Himalayan flora and fauna found in the region differ.
+Everest Base Camp Trek elevation points, Himalayan flora and fauna found in the region differ.
 At lower regions, lush forests and greenery cover the landscapes, however, as you start ascending to higher altitudes, treeline gradually starts to decline.
 Due to thin atmosphere, lack of warm, windy climate, and lack of both soil accumulation and water table, trees don’t flourish near alpine zone and above.
-During your Everest Base Camp Trek, you will see several species of trees, such as pine, fir, juniper, birch, rhododendron, hemlock, pine, rhododendron, etc. in lower regions.
-As for higher altitudes, silver fir, birch, spruce, etc., species of trees can be found; however, after crossing treeline, it is mostly just meadows, alpine bushes, and shrubs without any trees in sight.
+During Everest Base Camp Trek several species of trees, such as pine, fir, juniper, birch, rhododendron, hemlock, pine, rhododendron, etc. in lower regions.
+Higher altitudes, silver fir, birch, spruce, etc., species of trees are found, after crossing treeline, it is mostly just meadows, alpine bushes, and shrubs without any trees in sight.

-Similarly, Himalayan region Nepal home to endangered species of wildlife red pandas, snow, leopard, Himalayan tahr, clouded leopard, Himalayan marten, Himalayan mouse hare (pika), wild yak, etc. These wild animals have thick fur that helps them cope with generally cold climatic conditions.
+Similarly, Himalayan region Nepal home to endangered species of wildlife "red pandas, snow, leopard, Himalayan tahr, clouded leopard, Himalayan marten, Himalayan mouse hare (pika), wild yak" etc. Wild animals have thick fur that helps them cope with generally cold climatic conditions.
 In particular, snow leopards, bharal (blue sheep), pika, and Tibetan gazelle are found at high altitudes.
 Additionally, different species of birds, impetus pheasant, blood pheasant, snow cock, red billed cough, etc, are found throughout the region, mostly below treeline.
 According to new data, it has been found that now different species of plants are thriving at high altitudes region of Everest than 25 years ago.
-It has been speculated that as the climate is growing warmer, subnival plants have increased by a great percentage; their growth since 1993 can be mostly traced to the elevation point between 5,000 meters and 5,500 meters.
+It has been speculated that as climate is growing warmer, subnival plants have increased by great percentage; their growth since 1993 can be mostly traced to elevation point between 5,000 meters and 5,500 meters.
 Can Senior Citizen Complete Everest Base camp Trekking?
 Customizable trekking itinerary and experience guide's perpare guidance Senior citizen completing Everet tre.

 Everest Base Camp Elevation FAQs and Answer